Syllabus for LIB-495

 After completing this course, you should be able to:

-For your formal work in the course, you are required to participate in six (6) graded online discussions; take the ETS Proficiency Profile (formerly known as the MAPP Test); complete six (6) written assignments designed to help you incrementally prepare, and submit a paper on your research project, creative project, or applied project.
+For your formal work in the course, you are required to participate in six graded online discussions; take the ETS Proficiency Profile test; complete six written assignments designed to help you incrementally prepare, and submit a paper on your research project, creative project, or applied project.

 Liberal Arts Capstone requires you to participate in periodic discussion assignments.
 In addition, you are required to participate in an ungraded Introductions forum in Module 1.